undefinedlabs/scope-for-swift-action/README.md

 destination: destination for testing, by default: 'platform=iOS Simulator,name=iPhone 11'
 agentVersion: Version of the Scope agent to use for testing, by default the latest stable
 codePath: Enable Codepath functionality, false by default
+extraParameters: These input will be added directly to the build/test command
 ```